DaeyoungKang/Getting-and-Cleaning-Data/README.md

 ```
 * The activity description corresponding to the number 1 to 6 was listed in second column of "activity_labels.txt".
 * I combined of `for` loop and `gsub()` function to replace the number with activity description.
-* The `dataMeanStd` is the result of the Step 3.
-You can see the description of activity when you execute `head(dataMeanStd$activity, 50)`.
+* You can see the description of activity when you execute `head(dataMeanStd$activity, 50)`.

 ### Step 4.
 Appropriately labels the data set with descriptive variable names.
 -------------
 I labeled variable names before completely merging the training and test sets in Step 1.
+Therefore, the `dataMeanStd` is the result of the Step 4.

 ### Step 5.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 -------------